deathraygames/civ-clicker/README.md

 ## Who's behind this?

-* David Holley - CivClicker v1.0 original author.
+* Katherine Stark - CivClicker v1.0 original author.
 * Scott A. Colcord - Extensive refactoring and bug fixes to all files; jsutils.js file.
-* Luke Nickerson - revamped the UI design, fixed some bugs, tweaked some things
+* Luke Nickerson - revamped the UI, fixed some bugs, tweaked and recatored the code